TzurSoffer/clapDetection/README.md

 ## Installation

 ### option A:
-1. install from the official pypi package (might be outdated):
+1. install from the official pypi package:
    ```bash
    pip install clap-detector
    ```